 Transliteration:( Wa qaalal lazeena ashrakoo law shaaa'al laahu ma 'abadnaa min doonihee min shai'in nahnu wa laaa aabaaa'unaa wa laa harramnaa min doonihee min shai'; kazaalika fa'alal lazeena min qablihim fahal 'alar Rusuli illal balaaghul mubeen )

-Says Allah Almighty: "And what you desire, but only this that Allah, the Lord of the world desires" (S82:V29).
-Since these wretches did not differentiate between intention and desire, this statement of theirs became one of disrespect and infidelity.
+"And what you desire, but only this that Allah, the Lord of the worlds desires" (S82:V29).

 35. And those who worshipped others with Allah said: “If Allah had so willed, neither we nor our fathers would have worshipped any but Him nor would we have forbidden anything without (a command from) Him.”
 Those before them did the same.
 Then!
 Are the Messengers charged with anything but to clearly convey the Message 36.
 And We have indeed sent a Messenger to every Ummah (community, nation) (saying): “Worship Allah (Alone), and shun the Taghut (all false deities). ” Then among them were some whom Allah guided, and among them were some who deserved to be left to stray.
 So travel through the land and see the end of those who denied (the truth).
 37. (Even) if you desire that they be guided, then verily, Allah does not guide those whom He allowed to stray, and they will have no helpers.